 Recommended Article: 8 Dark Chapters of Filipino-American History We Rarely Talk About

-Specifically, they were said to have executed captured insurgents or “juramentados” (an assassin gone amok) with bullets dipped in pig’s blood, or bury them along with dead pigs.
+Specifically, they were said to have executed captured insurgents or “juramentados” (an assassin gone amok) with bullets dipped in pig blood or buried with dead pigs.
 The Americans believed that the Moros—who detested pork—would not be able to go to the afterlife if they had any contact with the animals and so hoped to dissuade further attacks.

 The originator of this method was supposedly none other than US General John “Black Jack” Pershing, the first and only man to have ever been promoted to General of the Armies during his lifetime (Washington was promoted posthumously).
 Although the method is unsubstantiated, many books and websites regularly quote it as one way to fight Islamic terrorists.